hbui/setup-git-in-Linux/README.md

 3. Enter the command **cat /home/hdbui/.ssh/id_rsa.pub**

+	Replace **hdbui** with your id (See the output of the previous command.
-	The content of the .pub file will be showed.
+<br>The content of the .pub file will be showed.

 	```